xvik/guice-validator/README.md

 Suggest to use it with [hibernate-validator](http://hibernate.org/validator/) (but can be used with other implementations).

 Features:
+* Explicit and implicit validation modes (driven by additional annotation or directly by validation annotations)
 * Trigger validation on service method call
 * Inject dependencies to custom validators